Patient Education

 500

-A nurse is reinforcing teaching with a client who has type 1 diabetes mellitus about self-care during illness.
-Which of the following instructions should the nurse include in the teaching?
+A nurse is educating a patient with diabetes mellitus about self-care practices.
+Which of the following statements should the nurse include in the teaching?
+(Select all that apply.)

 500

 A college student is newly diagnosed with type 1 diabetes.
-She now has a headache, changes in her vision, and is anxious, but does not have her portable blood glucose monitor with her.
+She now has a headache, is sweating, and is anxious, but does not have her portable blood glucose monitor with her.
 Which action should the campus nurse advise her to take?

 a.
 Eat a piece of pizza.